felixramirezgarcia/logstash-input-multirss/README.md

 ## Install

+You can test it installing in a logstash service or container with the plugin utility :

+logstash-plugin install logstash-input-multirss

-U can install the plugin from https://rubygems.org/gems/logstash-input-multirss , or build it yuouself in a logstash service or container with :
+or you can use other installation type (installing the gem) from https://rubygems.org/gems/logstash-input-multirss , or build it yuouself in a logstash service or container with :

 git clone https://github.com/felixramirezgarcia/logstash-input-multirss